Dean Hall Plantation - Moncks Corner Berkeley County South Carolina SC

 • 1967 – The house built by Alexander Nesbitt was discovered in the woods.
 It was relocated to Old House Tract Plantation on Highway 52 in Moncks Corner.
 Restoration was completed in 1968.
 Today, the building is used by the Berkeley Chamber of Commerce.

 In January, a nomination was submitted to place the house on the National Register.
 It was hoped that this status would help preserve the house.
 However, Commodore Charles C. Baggs purchased the house and decided to relocate it to his property.
-It was dismantled, loaded onto trucks, and delivered to Tommy John Plantation in Beaufort County (Cross, p.
+It was dismantled, loaded onto trucks, and delivered to Tommy John Plantation in Beaufort County (6, p.
 90).

 Land